scrawlings/TakTrainer/README.md

 ## To Do

   * pregenerate all partitions and look them up rather than calculating them
-  * accept moves in PTN format
+  * play a whole PTN file move by move
   * command line play against robot
   * play bot vs bot and output script
   * track played pieces